We maintain, rebuild, and build new pipe organs.

 The Tudor Organ

-Because there are very few surviving organs of sixteenth-century England, our Tudor-style organ is based on the recent work of Martin Goetze & Dominic Gwynn of Nottinghamshire, England.
-In turn, their work is based on a 1995 rediscovery of a grid, table, and upper boards of an organ that once played at the collegiate church of Wingfield in Suffolk.
-At present, there are only two of these five rank Tudor-style organs in existence.
+Due to the scarcity of surviving organs from sixteenth-century England, our Tudor-style organ is inspired by the recent work of Martin Goetze & Dominic Gwynn from Nottinghamshire.
+Their research is rooted in a 1995 rediscovery of an organ's grid, table, and upper boards that once belonged to the collegiate church of Wingfield in Suffolk.
+Currently, only two of these five-rank Tudor-style organs exist.

-Unlike the recreation of this five rank organ by Goetze & Gwynn, our organ utilizes metal pipes.
-Pipes are fashioned of high tin metal with the façade pipes being embossed and gilded.
-The center façade pipe is painted en grisaille.
+In contrast to Goetze & Gwynn's recreation, our organ features metal pipes made from high tin, with the façade pipes being embossed and gilded, while the center façade pipe is painted en grisaille.

-Our case is made of stained quarter sawn white oak and features hand carved panels of linen fold and Tudor rose carvings.
-This form of case decoration is inspired by the organ cases at St. Nicholas Church, Stanford-on-Avon and the organ case at the Parish Church of St. Stephen, Old Radnor, Wales.
+The case is crafted from stained quarter-sawn white oak and showcases hand-carved panels of linen fold and Tudor rose designs, inspired by the organ cases at St. Nicholas Church in Stanford-on-Avon and the Parish Church of St. Stephen in Old Radnor, Wales.

-Keys are made of European pear wood with the sharps made of ebony.
-The keyboard range is 40 notes from low F to high A, minus high G#.
-Therefore, there are 40 pipes per rank for a total of 200 pipes for the organ.
-To supply wind to the organ, it is equipped with two large feeder bellows.
+The keys are constructed from European pear wood, with ebony sharps.
+The keyboard spans 40 notes from low F to high A, excluding high G#, resulting in 40 pipes per rank and a total of 200 pipes for the organ.
+It is equipped with two large feeder bellows to supply wind.

-From historical data, these somewhat small but tonally versatile organs were the norm in Tudor times.
-The organ is tuned in Pythagorean tuning and is pitched a 4th above modern pitch.
-The unusual specification of the organ is as follows:
+Historically, these smaller yet tonally versatile organs were common during Tudor times.
+The organ is tuned in Pythagorean tuning and is pitched a fourth above modern pitch, with the following unique specifications:

 8′ Principal